langchain-ai/helm/charts/langsmith/docs/DELETE-TRACES.md

 sh delete_trace_by_id.sh "clickhouse://default:password@localhost:8123/default" --file path/to/traces.txt
 ```

-If you visit the Langsmith UI, you should now see all the specified traces have been deleted.
+If you visit the Langsmith UI, you should now see all the specified traces have been removed.